 The entrances to Red Square were swarming with police officers (as was the whole heart of the center) and these armed, black-uniformed men repeated endlessly that the square is closed to all persons except those with a special invitation.
 I never did figure out who was special enough to get into the square that night, but it doesn’t take much imagination to guess.
 The rich, the famous, and the powerful — and perhaps a few plebs who got luckier than I?

 So to cut it short, I did a lot of walking that night.
 At least the center was beautiful.
-It’s always beautiful (Moscow is so much better than New York City), but it was elaborately decorated for New Years with little holiday markets and lots of gold, silver, and colored lights everywhere you looked.
+It’s always beautiful, but it was elaborately decorated for New Years with little holiday markets and lots of gold, silver, and colored lights everywhere you looked.

 The other Fulbrights and I settled into a bar to warm up, and it was there that I tried my new favorite bar food, grenki, which are thick sticks of really crunchy dark bread (or really chewy croutons) smothered in garlic butter.
 The grenki were the highlight of my night, sad as that may sound 😛

 As midnight drew near, most of the group wanted to stay in the bar and meet the new year together around one big table.
 I wasn’t about that.
 I decided to go see fireworks at a park I was familiar with (called Sokolniki.)
 Two girls in the group decided to join me.
-We stood in line to get into the park (standing in line in Russia, insert joke here), then counted down to midnight with all the people, watch a total of 3 fireworks shoot into the sky at midnight, then hummed along with the Russian national anthem while all those around us hugged and sang and played with sparklers.
+We stood in line to get into the park (standing in line in Russia, insert joke here) then counted down to midnight with the crowd.
+We watched a total of 3 fireworks shoot into the sky at midnight and hummed along with the Russian national anthem while all those around us hugged and sang and played with sparklers.
 The kids were cute.
 The drunk guys were not yet drunk enough to be scary, so they were fun to watch too.
-My companions decided to go straight home after the anthem ended, but I stayed and walked in a loop around the park’s center, where most of the revelry was going on.
+My companions decided to go straight home after the anthem ended, but I stayed and walked in a loop around the park’s center where most of the revelry was going on.

 When I made it back to my starting point in the park, I saw that a pretty terrible concert was taking place.
 There was a band with some woman singing off-key and shimmying about on the stage.
 I decided I’d had enough.
 I rushed to the metro and made it into what was probably one of the last cars of the night, as the metro always closes at 1am.
 I got back to my hostel, showered, extricated myself as politely as possible from the other guests (who were much kinder and more sociable than at any hostel I’ve ever stayed in), and crawled to the top bunk of my bed with a sigh.